Bevaz/rook/PendingReleaseNotes.md

 ### Ceph

 - Rook can now be configured to read "region" and "zone" labels on Kubernetes nodes and use that information as part of the CRUSH location for the OSDs.
+- LVM `dm` devices can now be used for Ceph OSDs.
 ## Breaking Changes

 ### <Storage Provider>